-His favorite cameras are by far his 1954 Leica M3 film camera, Leica M9 and Monochrom digital cameras, combined with several superb Leica lenses.
-His collection also includes several antique Leica cameras from the early 1930s.
+His favorite cameras are his 1954 Leica M3 film camera, Leica M9, Monochrom and SL2 digital cameras, combined with several superb Leica lenses.
+Mike's collection also includes several antique Leica cameras from the early 1930s.

-His other cameras include medium format classic Hasselblad cameras and several superb Carl Zeiss lenses including a one-off modified Zeiss 300mm f2.8 Tele Apotessar.
-This manual focus lens is his favorite lens for wildlife photography.
+His other cameras include medium format classic Hasselblad cameras and superb Carl Zeiss lenses and a one-off modified Zeiss 300mm f2.8 Tele Apotessar.

 All of the animals depicted on this website have been photographed in their natural habitat and in their natural wild state.

 In the 1980s Mike started Lebombo Safaris, a specialist African photographic safari operator whose primary focus is on creating exclusive, tailor-made, interactive safaris and experiences.